MMesch/cmap_builder/README.md

    colorspacious module.
    E.g.: `sys.path.append('home/myname/anaconda2/envs/blender/lib/python3.5/site-packages'')`
 3. run the script with `alt + p` when the text window is active or click the `run script` button in the footline of the text editor window.
+A new Gamut surface is generated.

 ## Instructions, 1d colormap
 1. open the project `colormaps.blend` with blender.